 It is moist without being too wet.
 With every bite, the nuts burst to life.

-Tiong Bahru Galicier Pastry’s Ondeh Ondeh are bite-sized spheres of sweetness filled with melted gula melaka and generously slathered with coconut shavings.
+Tiong Bahru Galicier Pastry’s Ondeh Ondeh are bite-sized sweetness-filled with melted gula melaka and generously slathered with coconut shavings.

 The Lemper Udang, a roll of blue glutinous rice filled with hae bee hiam, is a wonderful savoury alternative to all that sugar.